 The team efforts for Harvey relief, however, do not end at the home starter kits.
 Jackson, with her good friend Kat, spent several days post-flooding serving meals where possible to victims of the rising waters.
 Jamie, also an employee at Squared Away, had also jumped to action, as she works in search-and-rescue.
 “She ended up out in Wharton,” explained Jackson.
 “She texted all of us and asked if we could go out there to help.”
 The team took medical supplies down and helped arrange for a doctor to see and treat people who were staying in a local shelter.
 “We walked door to door to see if people needed medical attention and gave out masks.”
 Jackson explained that many people in this community cannot afford temporary rentals or hotels while their homes are being demolished and salvaged.
 “They don’t have other options.”

-Squared Away and its employees have tried to do as much as they can out in Wharton “to help the people we have met there!”
+Squared Away and its employees have tried to do as much as they can out in Wharton.
 Their efforts have ranged from taking lunch to members of the community, to partnering with caterers to make that happen.
 They have taken Play Station videogame consoles to a local school, for those suffering from mental illnesses.
 “We’ve put a family of seven up in a hotel until they could get into the FEMA hotels … I could go on and on.”

 “At the end of the day, it’s friends, family, and coworkers all doing anything we can to help meet the needs of those impacted by Harvey,” shared Jackson humbly.
 “Social media has been an amazing tool in showing others what these [victims of Harvey] need!”